I hate my job.~Evander Hunter

 The Council is made up of five top-ranked mages within the guild.
 These are the best of the best and usually the most ruthless in battle.
 They are usually chosen for their skills as a Hunter, for their magic, or for what they bring to the table.
 They operate under a voting system in order to make decisions.

-Their ranking titles in order are:
+In order, their ranking titles are:

 - Second Seat Councilmember